willpapps/demo-repo/README.md

-# Introduction of this repos
+# Introduction of this repos.

 This repo is used for the in-class practice of CSC260 We will have every command needed for git here